 - 4.3.1.
-Identify, assess, and control of SIF exposures in their work area. - 4.3.2.
-Participate in field verifications of critical controls to identify hazardous situations with the potential for a serious injury or fatality. - 4.3.3.
+Identify, assess, monitor, and control SIF risks in their work area. - 4.3.2.
+Participate in field verifications of Direct and Critical Controls to identify hazardous situations with the potential for serious injury or fatality. - 4.3.3.
 Report all incidents and near misses to Supervision and participate in incident investigations. - 4.3.4.
 Follow SIF controls recommendations and procedures.

 5.0.
-SIF EXPOSURE IDENTIFICATION AND CLASSIFICATION
+SIF FOCUSED INCIDENT CLASSIFICATION AND LEARNING